-Catherine Lacey is the author of Nobody Is Ever Missing, winner of a 2016 Whiting Award and a finalist for the NYPL Young Lions Fiction Award.
-Her second novel, The Answers, was published this year by Granta Books.
+Catherine Lacey is the author of Nobody Is Ever Missing, winner of a 2016 Whiting Award and a finalist for the NYPL Young Lions Fiction Award, and The Answers.
+Her latest work is a collection of short stories, Certain American States.
 She shares five things she’s reading, watching and thinking about right now.

 1. Europeana by Patrik Ouředník, tr.
 Gerald Turner